DataJuggler/BlazorFileUpload/README.md

 This is used in conjunction with the PartialGuidLength property.
 Example: AppendPartialGuid="true".
 The file uploaded will be changed to something similar to: myphoto.dl30xm37-sk7.png.

-# string ButtonClassName - (Optional) - Defaults to 'button'
+# string CustomButtonClassName - (Optional) - Defaults to 'button'
-This property gets or sets the value for ButtonClassName.
-If ShowResetButton is true, this value is used to allow you to customize the Reset button's appearance by setting a CSS class name.
+This property gets or sets the value for CustomButtonClassName.
+If ShowCustomButton is true, this value is used to allow you to customize the button's appearance by setting a CSS class name.
-Example: ButtonClassName="woodbutton".
+Example: CustomButtonClassName="buttonwide".

 # string CustomErrorMessage - (Optional) Default Value = "An error occurred uploading your file.";
 If an error occurs uploading a file, this message will be shown to the user.